fkhoshnasib/Wind_Turbine_Model/README.md

 # Wind_Turbine_Model
-The overall objective here is to explore the feasibility of meeting the energy needs of our campus (Earlham College) using wind turbines.
+The overall objective here is to explore the feasibility of meeting the energy needs of our campus using wind turbines.
 For simplicity, we will model the operation of one turbine.  <P><BR>